Quick primer and practical guide to automating iOS & Android releases with fastlane.

 - Install gems via

-- Set CI secrets (API keys, match repo passphrase, keystore password)
+bundle install - Set CI secrets (API keys, match repo passphrase, keystore password)

 - Run